stat545ubc-2023/mda-lpuumala/mini-project-1.md

 ![](mini-project-1_files/figure-gfm/exercise1_plot_distribution-1.png)<!-- -->

 From this plot, we can see that almost all trees have diameters less than 60 inches.
-Since the x axis goes all the way up to 450”, there must be some trees with unusually large diameters that are difficult to see in this plot.
+We can also see that there are a few trees with unusually large diameters that are much greater than 60 inches.
 Out of curiosity, I will check what the greatest tree diameter in this dataset is.
 I will also see how many trees there are with diameters greater than 60 inches.

 ``` r
 vancouver_trees %>%